Modelling DDoS Attacks in IoT Networks using Machine Learning: Implementation

 \subsection{Semi-Supervised Learning}

-The labelled output from K-Means were used as input to the supervised learning models, in essence creating a form of semi-supervised model.
+The labelled outputs from K-Means (unsupervised learning) were used as input to the supervised learning models, in essence creating a form of semi-supervised model.
 Table \ref{tab2} shows the performance of this hybrid combination.

 From the table it can be seen that the incorporation of the K-Means classifier resulted in a significant boost in the performance of all the models.
 Both LGR and the pure ANN resulted in perfect accuracies, zero false positives and zero false negatives.
 Similarly, the accuracies of both variants of ANN with data framing increased from 98.842\% to 99.64\% and 99.41 to 99.69\% respectively.
-Of important note is reduction in false positive and false negative values of ANN + Dataframing and ANN + Dataframing + Standard Deviation respectively.
-For the former, the false positive dropped from about 3.55\% to just 0.73\%, while the false negative value of the latter reduced by about 40\% from 1.125 to 0.67.

-The final results were improved which shows the efficacy of our proposed hybrid (semi-supervised) model in detecting malicious attacks.
-The fact that both variant of ANN however did not yield 100\% accuracy cannot be ignored.
-A possible explanation for this is that the dataset was not split into data frames of equal sizes, hence some data frames (especially those at the tail end of the traffic flow) contained less data than others, i.e. less than 12 data points.
+Of important note is the reduction in false positive and false negative values of ANN + Dataframing and ANN + Dataframing + SD. respectively.
+For the former, the false positive dropped from about 2.18\% to just 0.73\%, while the false negative value dropped to 0.07.
+For ANN + Dataframing + SD, the false positive value dropped to 0.67 \%.
+The overall improvements in the final results on Table \ref{tab1} compared to Table \ref{tab2} shows the efficacy of our proposed hybrid (semi-supervised) model in detecting malicious attacks.
+However, the fact that both variants of ANN did not yield 100\% accuracy cannot be ignored.
+A possible explanation for this is that the dataset was not split into data frames of equal sizes, hence some data frames (especially those at the tail end of the traffic flow) contained less data i.e. less than the window size (12 data points).